rosshamish/classtime/README.md

 [Nose][nose] is used for testing.

-[Travis-ci][travis-ci] is used to test all pushes to master, as well as all pull requests.
+[Travis-ci][travis-ci] is set up to test the master branch, as well as all pull requests.

 #### Run tests locally